 In most cases you will be able to make changes to your premises but, you must remember that you will be responsible for managing the risk you create and you will still have to comply with the planning process and Building Regulations.
 You will need to revisit your fire risk assessment and look at how the changes will affect the risk in your premises, assess if your risk management measures are adequate and if you need to adopt further measures.

-In some higher risk premises, for example, those in which the risk to life can be said to be higher than normal or where particularly complicated fire safety arrangements are required Essex Fire and Rescue will be able to issue an 'alterations notice'.
-An alterations notice can require a responsible person to inform Essex Fire and Rescue of any changes they intend to make to premises where those changes would create a significant increase in the risk.
+In some higher risk premises, for example, those in which the risk to life can be said to be higher than normal or where particularly complicated fire safety arrangements are required Essex County Fire and Rescue will be able to issue an 'alterations notice'.
+An alterations notice can require a responsible person to inform Essex County Fire and Rescue of any changes they intend to make to premises where those changes would create a significant increase in the risk.

 A Worked Example of a Fire Risk Assessment